lavavu/LavaVu/README.md

 ### How do I get set up? ###

 The simplest way to get started on a Unix based OS is clone this repository and build from source:
+(You will need to first install Mercurial http://mercurial.selenic.com/wiki/Download)

 ```
 #!shell script